AdamSmasherDerby/Statsbook-Tool/README.md

 ### Lineups:

-1. Players listed more than once in the same jam on the lineup tab.
+1. Skater not on IGRF.
-2. "I" or "|" in lineups without the player being in the box already.
+2. Players listed more than once in the same jam on the lineup tab.
 3. Skater previously seated in the box with no code on present line.
 4. Skater seated in a prior jam with no marked exit from the box.
 5. "$" or "S" entered for a skater already in the box.
 6. "No Pivot" not checked after star pass.
 7. Skaters entered on lines beginning with "SP*".
 8. "ᚾ" entered instead of "X".
+(2018 and earlier)
-9. Skater not on IGRF.
+9. "I" or "|" in lineups without the player being in the box already.
+(2018 and earlier)

 ### Lineups + Penalties:

 1. Penalties on skaters not listed on the lineup for that jam.
-2. "X" in lineups without a matching penalty.
+2. "+" or "X" in lineups without a matching penalty.
-3. "/" in lineups without a matching penalty.
+3. "-" or "/" in lineups without a matching penalty.
 4. "S" or "$" in lineups without a matching penalty.
-5. Penalty recorded without a "X", "/", "S", or "$".
+5. Penalty recorded without a box entry.
 6. Fouled out skater still in box.

 ### Scores + Penalties: